 - Academic (for-credit) Internships

 - An Academic Internship is just one way a student may fulfill the FFC requirement.
-Academic Internships are credit-bearing internships, allowing students to earn academic credit for the hours spent on-site at their internship and completion of required weekly assignments supervised by an Internship Specialist or Faculty Internship Supervisor.
+Academic Internships are credit-bearing internships, allowing students to earn academic credit for the hours spent on-site at their internship and completion of required weekly assignments supervised by an Internship Specialist.

 - Please see the Academic Internship Course webpage for additional details.